madanyc/workfront-learn.en/help/manage-work/approval-processes-and-milestone-paths/attach-and-edit-existing-approval-processes.md

 ---
 title: Attach and edit existing approval processes
-description: Learn how to use and edit existing approval processes for projects, tasks, or issues in [!DNL  ].
+description: Learn how to use and edit existing approval processes for projects, tasks, or issues in [!DNL  Workfront].
 activity: use
 feature: Work Management
 type: Tutorial